pedrottimark/ts-weeks-2018/a-2/README.md

 ## function closure, part 1

+A **closure** is a function that accesses data outside its own scope (that is, its arguments plus variables declared in its body).

 If a function **returns a function**, when you call the returned function, its body can refer to **arguments** of the outer function.

 For example, the body of the inner function refers to `nDigits` of the outer function: